Background pattern

 Pregnancy and breastfeeding

-?If you are pregnant, think you may be pregnant or are planning to become pregnant, consult your doctor or pharmacist before using this medicine.
+?If you are pregnant, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 • Do not stop your treatment without consulting your doctor.
 This is particularly important if you have epilepsy.

-• Pregnancy may modify the effectiveness of lamotrigine treatment, so you may need to have a blood test and have your dose adjusted.
+• Pregnancy may affect how well lamotrigine works, so you may need to have a blood test and your dose adjusted.

-• If lamotrigine is taken during the first 3 months of pregnancy, there may be a small increase in the risk of birth defects, including cleft lip and/or palate.
+• If lamotrigine is taken during the first 3 months of pregnancy, there may be a small increased risk of birth defects, including cleft lip or cleft palate.

-• Your doctor may advise you to take folic acid supplements if you are planning to become pregnant and also during pregnancy.
+• Your doctor may advise you to take folic acid supplements if you are planning to become pregnant and while you are pregnant.

 Driving and using machines